ericcombiolab/LRTK/README.md

 # Running examples
 ## The Wrapper
-The simplest way to get familiar with lrtk is the wrapper: typing "lrtk -h" on the command and you will get the following helo information.
+The simplest way to get familiar with lrtk is the wrapper: typing "lrtk -h" on the command and the helo information will be printed.
 ```
 lrtk -h
 ```